Actindo-AG/Documentation/Amazon/Overview/02_Features.md

 # Key Features

-- Linking of products with ASIN
+- Linking of products with ASIN.
-- Automatic transfer of local stock levels
+- Automatic transfer of local stock levels.
-- Download MFN, Prime and Prime-By-Merchant-orders
+- Download MFN, Prime and Prime-By-Merchant orders.
-- Initial import of existing Amazon marketplace listings into Actindo
+- Initial import of existing Amazon marketplace listings into Actindo.

 ## How it works